vimanasystems/ZeroTrustBSD/INTRODUCTION.md

 **ZeroTrustBSD** is a security-hardened, open-source firewall and operating system built upon **OpenBSD**, engineered to meet the needs of modern digital sovereignty, regulatory compliance, and resilient infrastructure in high-risk or mission-critical environments.

-In a world of increasing cyber threats, geopolitical instability, and chip supply fragility, ZeroTrustBSD offers an open, auditable, and sovereign alternative to commercial firewall appliances — empowering governments, enterprises, and critical sectors to maintain full control over their security perimeter.
+In a world of increasing cyber threats, geopolitical instability, and chip supply fragility, ZeroTrustBSD offers an open, auditable, and sovereign alternative to commercial firewall appliances, empowering governments, enterprises, and critical sectors to maintain full control over their security perimeter.

 ---